Lion of Oz: Home media

-The film was released onto Region 1 DVD in 2000 by Sony Wonder with special features on the disc including Sing Alongs, Music Videos (which were straight from the movie), Games, Interviews with Behind the Scenes and a Gallery.
-The film was later released onto Region 2 DVD in 2002 but had no special features and only a scene selection on the DVD menu.
+The film was released in the United States on DVD in 2000 by Sony Wonder with special features on the disc including Sing Alongs, Music Videos (which were straight from the movie), Games, Interviews with Behind the Scenes and a Gallery.

+The film was released on DVD in the United Kingdom by VCI's budget arm Cinema Club in 2002.
+The DVD contains no extras except for a scene selection on the DVD menu.